BUSN: Business (Undergraduate)

 BUSN 4025 Global Business Strategies (3 Credits)

 This course is concerned with the field of business policy and strategic management, as well as providing a conceptual framework for policy formulation and strategic planning.
 The course also looks at the development of organizational policy as it applies to finance, marketing, production, operations, and human resources within the broad areas of management and systems.
 A major goal of this course is for students to develop a general business and management point of view in the context of a global business environment.
 Students are expected to integrate their knowledge from their prior studies and work experiences into this course.
-Prerequisites (must complete before registering): Principles of Management (MGMT 1005) and Marketing Principles (MRKT 1005) and Human Resource Management (HRMS 3015) and Corporate Finance (FSMA 3010), or equivalent coursework or knowledge.
+This course is offered for our International Education program students.
+Prerequisites: Principles of Management (MGMT 1005) and Marketing Principles (MRKT 1005) and Human Resource Management (HRMS 3015) and Corporate Finance (FSMA 3010), or equivalent coursework or knowledge.

 Attributes: Liberal